Version française

 Sóng bao nhiêu đợt bánh phu thê rầu bấy nhiêu

-Since your departure, waves were encountered by your boat as much as afflictions were known by the cake susê
+Since your departure, as many waves as were met by your boat, so many afflictions were known by the susê cake.

 Lầu Ngũ Phụng